Tim Minchin

-Timothy David Minchin AM (born 7 October 1975) is a British-Australian comedian, actor, writer, musician, poet, composer, and songwriter.
+Timothy David Minchin AM (born 7 October 1975) is an Australian comedian, actor, writer, musician, poet, composer, and songwriter.

-Born to Australian parents in Northampton, United Kingdom, and raised in Perth, Minchin attended the University of Western Australia (UWA) and the Western Australian Academy of Performing Arts (WAAPA), before moving to Melbourne in 2002.
-He is best known for his musical comedy.
-He has released six CDs, five DVDs, and live comedy shows that he has performed internationally.
+Minchin has released six CDs, five DVDs, and live comedy shows that he has performed internationally.
 He has appeared on television in Australia, the United Kingdom, and the United States.
 His show Darkside launched him into the public eye, achieving critical success at the 2005 Melbourne International Comedy Festival and the 2005 Edinburgh Festival Fringe.

 Minchin has a background in theatre and has appeared in various stage productions, in addition to small acting roles on Australian television.
 A documentary film about Minchin, Rock N Roll Nerd (directed by Rhian Skirving), was released theatrically in 2008 and broadcast by ABC1 in 2009.
 He is the composer and lyricist of the Olivier Award-winning, Tony Award-winning and Grammy Award-nominated show Matilda the Musical and the Olivier Award-winning and Tony Award-nominated show Groundhog Day The Musical.
 In 2013, he played rock star Atticus Fetch on Californication and in 2019 he co-wrote and starred as Lucky Flynn in the TV series Upright.

 In 2013, the University of Western Australia awarded Minchin an honorary Doctor of Letters degree for his contribution to the arts.
-In 2015, he was awarded a second honorary Doctor of Letters degree from the Mountview Academy of Theatre Arts.
+In 2015 he was awarded a second honorary Doctor of Letters degree from the Mountview Academy of Theatre Arts and in 2019 he was awarded an honorary Doctorate of Performing Arts from Edith Cowan University.
 He was appointed a Member of the Order of Australia in the 2020 Australia Day Honours "for significant service to the performing arts, and to the community".

 Early life

-Timothy David Minchin was born in Northampton on 7 October 1975, the son of Australian parents Ros and David Ellison Minchin.
+Timothy David Minchin was born in Northampton, England on 7 October 1975, the son of Australian parents Ros and David Ellison Minchin.
 He holds both Australian and British citizenship, as everyone born in the UK before 1983 was automatically a citizen of the country.
-His father and grandfather were both surgeons in Perth.
+His father and paternal grandfather were both surgeons in Perth, and his maternal grandfather, Vic Fisher, was an Australian rules footballer who played for West Perth in the WANFL and Essendon in the VFL.
 He is also descended from R. E. Minchin, founding director of Adelaide Zoo.
 Minchin returned to Australia with his parents and was raised in Perth, alongside his elder brother, Dan, and two younger sisters, Katie and Nel.

 Minchin started learning to play the piano at the age of eight, but gave it up after three years because he did not enjoy the discipline.
 He developed a renewed interest in the instrument after he started writing music with his brother Dan, a guitarist, but still describes himself as a "hack pianist ... a 'more you practise, the better you get' kind of guy".
 He was educated at Christ Church Grammar School, an independent school in Perth.
 He graduated from the University of Western Australia (UWA) in 1996 with a BA in English and theatre, and from the Western Australian Academy of Performing Arts in 1998 with an Advanced Diploma in contemporary music.